-The economy cabin features RECARO slimline seats, with six-way adjustable headrests, tablet holders, and cup holders.
+The economy cabin features RECARO slimline seats, with 31-32″ of pitch.
+The seats have six-way adjustable headrests, tablet holders, and cup holders.
 Every seat also features a 13.3″ 4K screen.
 There’s also bluetooth audio connectivity, so that passengers can use their own headphones.

-- While I think the finishes are nice, at least the business class cabin isn’t that impressive; I’m surprised Starlux didn’t go for a more over-the-top business class product
+- While I think the finishes are nice, the business class cabin isn’t overly impressive; I’m surprised Starlux didn’t go for a more over-the-top business class

-- I suppose the plan is primarily for the A330 to be used for intra-Asia flights, so it’s a decent product for those routes, but at the same time I wouldn’t even say it’s industry leading within Asia
+- I suppose the plan is for the A330 to primarily be used for intra-Asia flights, so it’s a solid product for those missions, but at the same time I wouldn’t even say it’s industry leading within Asia

 - I’m kind of surprised there’s not a premium economy cabin, and it makes me wonder if Starlux will offer premium economy on long haul A350s; if so, it would be nice to get premium economy throughout the journey if connecting